Table of Contents

 or foreign keys.

-In this example, id
+In this example, id is the primary key

 column, but the program supports multiple columns